xcodebyte/ios101/README.md

 Q: Describe any challenges encountered while building the app.

 A: I had an issue with creating multiple layers.
 I had originally keyboard "entered" the first layer into editor instead of mouse dragging the layer over.
-XCode would not allow me to add anymore layers.
-I had meticulously compared the prework's gifs and settings to see if I had accidently locked the layer.
-Creating a new project resolved my issue as I was able to generate 3 new layers via a mouse drag without issue.
+Xcode would not allow me to add more layers without overriding the first.
+I had meticulously compared the prework's gifs and Xcode's settings to see if I had accidently locked the layer.
+Creating a new project resolved my issue and I was able to generate 3 new layers via a mouse drag without issue.

 ## Implemeneted features
     //The 3 layer's font color also changes with the 'Random BG Color' button